donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | **Fused WER**       |  0.051 |   0.05 |   0.05 |   0.05 |   0.05 |   0.05 |   0.05 |  0.049 |  0.049 |  0.048 |  0.049 |  0.049 |
 | **Relative Δ (%)**  |  2.6   |   3.3  |   4    |   3.6  |   4    |   4.4  |   4    |  5.5   |  6.2   |  6.9   |  4.7   |  5.5   |

-> Note: Values are corpus (micro) WER on 358 synthetic radiology dictation sentences after the specified normalization. **Relative reductions are calculated from unrounded values**. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-value
+> Note: Values are corpus (micro) WER on 358 synthetic radiology dictation sentences after the specified normalization. **Relative reductions are calculated from unrounded values**. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-values

 <!--
 In synthetic testing, the small model configuration showed optimal results at λ = 0.24, yielding a **8.3%** relative WER reduction.
 The medium configuration achieved a **6.9%** relative reduction at the same λ = 0.30.
 Error analysis suggests that the benefits of fusion lie in correcting domain-specific medical terminology, however, analysis would benefit from more data (see future work section).